 For simplicity, let’s compare the fees paid on index funds to the fees paid from Peer to Peer investing.

-Peer to peer lending is somewhat new in NZ and they offer investors a range of returns from 7% up to 20%+, depending on the risk of lending.
-There are only four P2P lenders operating at this stage.
+Peer to peer lending is somewhat new in NZ, and they offer investors a range of returns from 7% up to 20%+, depending on the risk of lending.
+Only four P2P lenders are operating at this stage.
 Harmoney, Lending Crowd, Zagga (formally Lend Me), and Squirrel Money.

-Harmoney is the biggest P2P network, to date, they have lent more than $800 Million.
-They charge a service fee on the gross interest charged and depends on the size of the lenders total outstanding principal.
+Harmoney is the biggest P2P network; to date, they have lent more than $800 Million.
+They charge a service fee on the gross interest charged, which depends on the size of the lenders total outstanding principal.
 The fee on grows interest charged is 15%, 17.5%, and 20%.

 Lending crows also charge a fee on the gross interest collected.
-Their fee is more modest than harmony at 10% of gross interest collected, regardless of the size of the lender’s outstanding principal.
+Their fee is more modest than harmony at 10% of gross interest collected, regardless of the lender’s outstanding principal’s size.

 Zagga charges fees based on the outstanding loan balances.
 Their fee ranges from 0.9 – 1.95% p.a. of the outstanding loan balance, depending on loan risk grade